bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+Bike lanes

 What do you know about?
+Many cities have been gathering data on bike lanes and installing them and it would be good to analyze how effective they are

 What decisions do you face?
+Where to install bike lanes where people will use them and they will make the most difference

 ## Seven templates